groddeck/ytq/README.md

 This will start up your YouTube Queue Server on port 4567

 To make sure it's running, browse to localhost:4567 from your machine, and you should see it return a test message ("OK.
-The server is running an ready to take requests.").
+The server is running and ready to take requests.").

 #### Queue Consumers